International Council for Game and Wildlife Conservation: Young Opinion (YO)

 The CIC Working Group – Young Opinion focuses on creating a global network of young conservationists under the age of 40 who are enthusiastic about wildlife and its sustainable management, in line with the views of the CIC.

 The YO was launched at the 48th General Assembly of the CIC in 2000.
-Today, under the guidance of Victoria Lamarche, President of the YO, the working group is promoting the values of the CIC through regular activities and events mainly focused on youth education and promoting game meat as a positive example of sustainable hunting.
+Today, under the guidance of Krzysztof Kowalewski, President of the YO, the working group is promoting the values of the CIC through regular activities and events mainly focused on youth education and promoting game meat as a positive example of sustainable hunting.

 Several international events have been held since the foundation of the Young Opinion Working Group.
 An example is the annual assembly the "Global Youth for Sustainable Use" (GYSU) – a multiple day event including scientific symposia and cultural exchange.
 The first GYSU event took place in 2005, and has since been organised by delegations from various countries every year.